What is raw dog and cat feeding?

-A dog on a raw diet should eat several different meats.
+A dog on a raw diet should eat several kinds of meats aka proteins.
 For example, one type of meat may be higher in iron; while another may be higher in vitamin A. This is why a rotating diet is recommended in order to maintain a healthy raw diet.
 Also, your dog does need organ meat, for its high nutrient content.
 It’s recommended to feed liver or kidney as 10% of their diet.

-A note on bacteria: Raw meat is not safe for humans because of bacteria like e-coli and Salmonella.
-But when a dog is in good overall health, canine digestive systems are have some natural immunity to bacteria, and can handle the bacteria in meat without issue.
+A note on bacteria: Raw meat is not safe for humans because of bacteria like E. coli and Salmonella.
+But when a dog is in good overall health, canine digestive systems having some natural immunity to bacteria, and can handle the bacteria in meat without issue.

 Raw bones are beneficial for your dog’s dental hygiene.
 Raw knuckle bones (the joints) in particular are great because they are soft and still have some tendons and muscle meat attached.
 These bones clean your dog’s teeth in addition to providing them with a nice oral workout – not to mention a healthy dose of natural calcium.
 Raw knuckle bones are soft and allow dogs of all sizes to scrape their teeth into the bone, nicely cleaning food and tartar from their teeth.